alfonsogarciacaro/fsharp-for-scala-developers/slides/index.md

 #### F#

 As in Scala, **break** and **continue** are missing from the language.
-Recursion or collection transformation functions are preferred.
+Recursion or stream functions are preferred.

     for index = 1 to 5 do
       printfn "%i times 5 is %i" index (index * 5)